 Read Full Transcript:

-Hello and welcome to Truck Loans Australia Weekly News Insights, Im Paige Estritori, and its Friday, 3 October 2025.
+Welcome to Truck Loans Australia Weekly News Insights, Im Paige Estritori, and its Saturday 29 November 2025.

 Follow us!